What Do You Have To Disclose When Selling A House In The UK?

 TA6 Property Information Form

-There’s no doubt that for some people selling a home that the form will reveal more about their property that they would prefer to keep quiet.
+There’s no doubt that for some people selling a home the form will reveal more about their property that they would prefer to keep quiet.

 So, what happens if you decide not to complete the form?